katherinew5896/sep10-freedom-project/blog/entry06.md

 ### Challenges while making my MVP
 Making my aframe- One challenge i faced while making my mvp was making the aframe look to what i had imagined with the code i had learned from sources.
 This was a challenge because i wanted my aframe robot to look good but with just very simple shapes i learned.
 Also i had a hard time understanding the mechanics of making the robot move back and forth.
 But i just tried my best since this is more of practice for me to improve later on.

 Aframe destorying my website-Once i had finished adding components to my website and adding text into it, i finally added my aframe but when i viewed my website after it had gotten rid some of my extra information towards the bottom and i had to figure out what i was missing from my html that was in the way of my code disappearing.
+After thinking a lot and asking my friends i finally fixed my code by adding `<iframe></iframe>`

 ### Takeaways from making my MVP

 Try out codes-At first i wanted everything to look perfect and my codes work well and was scared of making mistakes i couldn't change but quickly realized that making a mistake was a process of improving throughout my project and that testing different codes to see what they would look like helped me a lot with how i wanted my final website to look like.
 It is very important to try out random codes and see which one is perfect for you and what works as well.
+It was quite difficult figuring out what to do when my code was bugging out and after testing it, it worked in the end.

 Plan before making a webiste-